 By his first birthday, Snoop was still nonverbal.
 And although he hadn’t yet mastered walking, he was active enough for me to think that he’d reach those milestones in his own time and on his own terms.
 It was tough trying not to compare him with his siblings.
 After all, they were the gauge and the standard, right?

-To hear more, join me over the next few months as I share encouragement, support, autism awareness and my own lessons learned while embracing the spectrum.
+To hear more, join me over the next few months as I share my journey and my own lessons learned while embracing the spectrum.